Fleet logo

 2. Select Add CA and then choose DigiCert in the dropdown.

 4. If you're using DigiCert One's cloud offering, keep the default URL.
-If you're using a self-hosted (on-prem) DigiCert One, update the URL to match the one you use to login to your DigiCert One.
+If you're using a self-hosted (on-prem) DigiCert One, update the URL to match the one you use to log in to your DigiCert One.

 5. In API token, paste your DigiCert server user's API token (from step 1).